usaid-cs/yesterday-i-learned/random.md

 1. ["Zero-hour contracts"](http://www.bbc.com/news/business-23573442) allow companies to hire people with no guarantee of hours, and therefore pay.
 1. For pot luck, just bring ribs or pizza.
 There are foolproof kits for both.
 1. 21% of internet users are Chinese, but [only 2% of the internet's sites are in Chinese.](https://en.wikipedia.org/wiki/Languages_used_on_the_Internet) Conversely, 7% of the internet is Russian, but only 3% of users are.
-1. Thailand was called Siam from 1946 to 1948.
 1. The special term for you jumping, someone else throwing you the basketball, and you dunk it in, is called the [Alley-oop](https://en.wikipedia.org/wiki/Alley-oop_%28basketball%29).
 "Derived from *allez hop*", the cry of a [French] circus acrobat about to leap.
 1. Those doors whose deadbolts automatically disengage when you turn the handle from the inside are part of a new fire safety standard.
 1. Jalapeño isn't known for being hot.
 It is known for being fat. (me too thanks)